-Committed - This classification consists of fund balances that can only be used for specific purposes established by formal action of the Organization's Board of Directors, its highest level of decision making authority.
+Committed - This classification consists of fund balances that can only be used for specific purposes established by formal action of the Organization's Board of Directors, its highest level of decision-making authority.
 Such commitments should include contractual obligations of fund assets.
 Fund balance commitments can only be removed by the same process of the same body employed to previously commit those amounts.
-There were no committed fund balances at June 30, 2020.